imxiejie/ThinkVim/tutorial/tutorial.md

 ## How to set the Startify

-Startify can only set the header and footer centered，set this `let g:startify_padding_left = 40` into your `custom.vim`,change the value until the file area centered on your screen
+Startify can only set the header and footer centered，set this `let g:startify_padding_left = {number}` into your `custom.vim`,change the value until the file area centered on your screen

 ## How to config completion